guidj/fashion-mnist/README.md

 Standard fully connected neural network.
 Uses images as is, i.e. flattened arrays.

-### CVNN
+### CVNN: ConvStrix

 Convolutional network, inspired by VGG.
 It uses blocks with sequential convolutional steps, followed by normalization, and pooling.

-### VGG19-FCNN [WIP]
+### Transfer learning with VGG19: VGGStrix

 A model that uses embeddings from VGG19 and feeds them to a fully connected block.
-Basically, a transfer learning model.
+There can also be convolutional blocks before the fully connected ones.